MixedEmotions/JSON-LD_schema/docs/examples.rst

 Examples
 ========
-All the examples in this page use the schema defined in the :ref:`schema definition <schema>`
+All the examples in this page use the schema defined in :ref:`schema`.

 Simple NIF annotation
 ---------------------